unification-com/docs/src/mainchain/guides/cloud/install-aws.md

 instance, and connect it to the network created in the previous part.

 1. From the Services menu in AWS Console, click "EC2" under "Compute", followed by the "Launch Instance" button.
-2. On the "1.
-Choose AMI" tab, use the search input to find the AMI ID "ami-0f2b4fc905b0bd1f1".
-Click "Community AMIs" in the results, find "CentOS Linux 7 x86_64 HVM EBS ENA" and click the "Select" button.
+2. In the "Application and OS Images" section, select Ubuntu, then "Ubuntu Server 22.04 LTS (HVM)" from the dropdown.
-3. On the "2.
-Choose Instance Type" tab, we recommend at least a `t2.medium`.
-Click "Next: Configure Instance Details".
+3. In the "Choose Instance Type" section, we recommend a `t2.large`.
+4. In the "Key Pair" section, select the key you created previously.
-4. In the "Network" section, select the VPC created in the previous part.
+5. In the "Network" section, select the VPC created in the previous part.
 Leave the rest as the defaults, and click the "6.
 Configure Security Group" tab at the top.
-5. Give the security group a meaningful name and description - for example "und-validator-node".
+6. Give the security group a meaningful name and description - for example "und-validator-node".
 You will be able to find and edit this security group in the AWS EC2 console, under "Network & Security -> Security Groups" once it has been created.